praveen1664/easy-machine-learning/README.md

 * [Swift Brain](https://github.com/vlall/Swift-Brain) - The first neural network / machine learning library written in Swift.
 This is a project for AI algorithms in Swift for iOS and OS X development.
 This project includes algorithms focused on Bayes theorem, neural networks, SVMs, Matrices, etc...
 * [Perfect TensorFlow](https://github.com/PerfectlySoft/Perfect-TensorFlow) - Swift Language Bindings of TensorFlow.
 Using native TensorFlow models on both macOS / Linux.
 * [PredictionBuilder](https://github.com/denissimon/prediction-builder-swift) - A library for machine learning that builds predictions using a linear regression.
-* [Awesome CoreML](https://github.com/SwiftBrain/awesome-CoreML-models) - A curated list of pretrained CoreML models.
+* [Easy CoreML](https://github.com/SwiftBrain/awesome-CoreML-models) - A curated list of pretrained CoreML models.
-* [Awesome Core ML Models](https://github.com/likedan/Awesome-CoreML-Models) - A curated list of machine learning models in CoreML format.
+* [Easy Core ML Models](https://github.com/likedan/Awesome-CoreML-Models) - A curated list of machine learning models in CoreML format.

 <a name="tensor"></a>
 ## TensorFlow

 <a name="tensor-general-purpose"></a>
 #### General-Purpose Machine Learning
-* [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow.
+* [Easy TensorFlow](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow.
 * [Golden TensorFlow](https://golden.com/wiki/TensorFlow) - A page of content on TensorFlow, including academic papers and links to related topics.

 <a name="tools"></a>